solomonirailoa/solomonirailoa/README.md

 My name is Ratu Solomoni Railoa.<br />

-Graduate in Bachelor of Sciences (Computing Science, and Mathematics) - University of the South Pacific, Fiji Islands.<br />
+A recent graduate in Bachelor of Sciences (with Computer Science and Mathematics majors) - University of the South Pacific, Fiji Islands.<br />

 As a passionate programmer, I really enjoy writing codes whether it is for solving real-world problems, or just for fun.<br />